Super Bowl XVII

 Super Bowl XVII was an American football game between the American Football Conference (AFC) champion Miami Dolphins and the National Football Conference (NFC) champion Washington Redskins to decide the National Football League (NFL) champion for the strike-shortened 1982 season.
-The Redskins defeated the Dolphins, 27–17, to win their first Super Bowl championship and first NFL championship since 1942.
+The Redskins defeated the Dolphins, 27–17, to win their first Super Bowl and first NFL championship since 1942.
 The game was played on January 30, 1983, at the Rose Bowl in Pasadena, California.

 This Super Bowl came at the end of a season that was significantly shortened by a players' strike.
 Teams ended up only playing nine regular season games, and the league conducted a special 16-team, four-round playoff tournament where divisions were ignored in the seeding.
 The Redskins had an NFC-best 8–1 regular season record, while the Dolphins finished at 7–2.
 Both teams advanced through the first three postseason rounds to Super Bowl XVII.
 The game then became a rematch of Super Bowl VII, also played in the Los Angeles area at the Los Angeles Memorial Coliseum ten years before, where the Dolphins completed their 17–0 perfect season at the Redskins’ expense by a 14–7 score.
 This was also the second Super Bowl to rematch teams, the first being Super Bowl XIII, and the first one where the previous losing team won.

 The first half was competitive and ended with the Dolphins leading, 17–10.
 This was the third Super Bowl where the losing team was ahead at halftime and the second where they were ahead at the start of the fourth quarter.
 However, the Redskins scored 17 unanswered points in the second half and gained a Super Bowl record 276 yards on the ground while holding the Dolphins to just 47 offensive plays for 176 total yards, 76 of which came on a single play.

 Nevertheless, Miami built a 17–10 halftime lead with Jimmy Cefalo's 76-yard touchdown catch and Fulton Walker's 98-yard kickoff return.
 The turning point in the game came with 10:10 remaining: trailing, 17–13, and facing fourth down and one yard to go at the Dolphins' 43-yard line, Washington running back John Riggins broke through the Miami defense and ran into the end zone for a touchdown to take the lead.
 Wide receiver Charlie Brown then added an insurance touchdown with a 6-yard scoring reception.